-There are a lot of parking options inside the park including parking at the park entrance and parking areas scattered around the campgrounds.
-The parking lots are spacious and there are usually no restrictions on RV length.
-Motor coach parking is also accommodated.
-There are no strict driving rules inside the park.
-A Recreation Passport is a must to enter the park and you can easily get one at the park’s contact station.
-A park map will come in handy to help you navigate inside, from the lakes and beach to the campground and hiking trails, and from the historic blockhouse to the woodlands and sand dunes.
+Once inside the park, there are no strict driving rules.
+A Recreation Passport is required to enter the park and you can easily get one at the park’s contact station.
+Make sure to grab a park map as you drive into the park.
+This will come in handy to help you navigate inside the park, from the lakes and beach to the campground and hiking trails, and from the historic blockhouse to the woodlands and sand dunes.

 There aren’t many better ways to see the beauty of the Michigan Great Lakes region than with a visit to the charming Muskegon KOA.
 In close proximity to some of the best areas in Michigan, from the sandy beaches to the Michigan Adventure Park, there’s plenty to see and do.
 Muskegon KOA is a relaxing place to enjoy scenic views and have easy access to all the surrounding sites and attractions.
 On-site amenities include Wi-Fi, fishing, and bike rentals.
 Sites can accommodate rigs up to 65 feet, and propane and firewood are available on-site for purchase.

 The pet-friendly Lake Michigan Campground, built on Lake Michigan, features 105 campsites and has two loops: the North Loop and the South Loop.
 Half of the campgrounds are open all year long, while the other half are only open from April until October.

 Lake Michigan Campground has a number of amenities including 30- and 50-amp electric hookups, ADA-accessibility, restrooms, sanitation stations, and drinking water.
 You’ll also have a fire ring and picnic table at your site for you to enjoy.
 All campsites can be reserved up to six months in advance.